mariadhakal/COPE-Agentic-Framework/README.md

-# COBA-Agentic-Framework
+# COPE-Agentic-Framework
-a framework to analyze the bottleneck for code optimization
+Code Performance Evaluation agentic framework, a framework to analyze the bottleneck for code optimization

 # Profiling Tools for Java and Python